Chronic bronchitis is caused by damage to the airways. That damage can be caused by:

 Cigarette smoking is the greatest risk factor for chronic bronchitis.
 The higher the number of total cigarettes smoked, the higher the risk of disease.

-Chronic bronchitis is more common in people over 40 years old.
-Other factors that may increase the risk of chronic bronchitis include:
+Chronic bronchitis is more common in people over 40 years of age.
+Other things that may increase the risk of chronic bronchitis include:

-The doctor will ask about your symptoms and past health.
-They may also ask about risk factors such as smoking.
-The doctor may suspect chronic bronchitis if you have an frequent cough with no clear cause.
+The doctor will ask about your symptoms and health history.
+They may also ask about smoking or where you have worked.
+The doctor may suspect chronic bronchitis if you cough often with no clear cause.
 A physical exam will be done.
 A lung function test may be done.
 It will show if there is a problem moving air through the lungs.